Estimated reading time: 14 minutes

 The top reason most expats move to Qatar is for work.

 Qatar packs a financial punch that stretches beyond the country’s small tanks to vast oil and natural gas reserves lying beneath the desert.

 The income per capita is among the highest globally, and the lifestyle these riches buy makes Qatar an extraordinary place to live.

 The Qatari lifestyle for expats

 Qatar is a sublime mixture of Arabic heritage and modernity.

-Qataris love luxury, and the breakneck speed of developments in Doha means that there are signs of lavish living everywhere you turn.
+Qataris love luxury, and the speed of developments in Doha means there are signs of lavish living everywhere you turn.

 Vibrant nightlife, exceptional dining, respected museums and a thriving theatre scene are all part of everyday life in the capital.